-The material on this website (the Office for Environmental Protection or 'OEP' website) is subject to Defra copyright protection unless otherwise indicated.
-Defra copyright protected material (other than logos, photography and other images) may be reproduced free of charge in any format or medium, provided it is reproduced accurately, not used in a misleading context and is for non-commercial use only.
+The material on this website (the Office for Environmental Protection or 'OEP' website) is subject to OEP copyright protection unless otherwise indicated.
+OEP copyright protected material (other than logos, photography and other images) may be reproduced free of charge in any format or medium, provided it is reproduced accurately, not used in a misleading context and is for non-commercial use only.

-The permission to reproduce Defra copyright protected material does not extend to any material on this site that is identified as being the copyright of a third party.
+The permission to reproduce OEP copyright protected material does not extend to any material on this site that is identified as being the copyright of a third party.
 Authorization to reproduce such material must be obtained from the copyright holder concerned.
 Your use of material under this licence is entirely at your own risk.
-Defra makes no warranty, representation or guarantee that the material is error free.
+The OEP makes no warranty, representation or guarantee that the material is error free.

 All images on this OEP website are copyright protected.
-All rights are reserved and no image may be copied, reproduced or directly linked to without the express permission of Defra.
+All rights are reserved and no image may be copied, reproduced or directly linked to without the express permission of the OEP.

 Using our website